-- Secondary students are expected to be independent in their approach to e-Learning and this is reflected in the requirement for them to manage their own schedule according to their individual timetable. - Live lessons will be scheduled in accordance with our normal six-day timetable.
-Teachers will only arrange live sessions in the normal scheduled lesson time, unless there is a need for a class before/after school to accommodate differing time zones or provide extra support. - All live sessions for synchronous learning will be scheduled using the calendar function on ManageBac.
+- Secondary students are expected to be independent in their approach to e-Learning and this is reflected in the requirement for them to manage their own schedule according to their individual timetable. - Live lessons will be scheduled in accordance with our normal two-week timetable.
+Teachers will only arrange live sessions in the normal scheduled lesson time, unless there is a need for a class before/after school to accommodate differing time zones or provide extra support. - All live sessions for synchronous learning will be scheduled using the calendar function on Teams.
 Teachers will schedule these by 15:30 on Friday of the previous week in order for students to be able to map out their week ahead. - A live session will last 30-50 minutes according to curricular needs at that time.
-These live sessions will be supplemented by assignments to be completed in the students' own time. - In addition, every day the PE department will provide an optional (but popular) 'Active Kids!' workout session during morning recess to help our students get the movement needed to keep their brains alert during the day. - Friday assemblies will continue as normal using the Zomo webinar account.
+These live sessions will be supplemented by assignments to be completed in the students' own time. - Friday Period 8 Community Time will continue as normal using the Zomo webinar account or Teams calls, depending on the nature of the planned activities.

-Quality Assurance and Support for Teachers
+Ouality Assurance and Support for Teachers